jsaintrocc/myblvmgncube/manual/guide/18-heated-bed.md

         ![](img/18-AttachHBMagSurface2.JPG)\
         *fig 18.13*

-    7. Keep pealing back paper, 4cm at a time, and smotthing down with the spreader until the entire Magnetic Sheet is attached to the heated bed.
+    7. Keep peeling back paper, 4cm at a time, and smoothing down with the spreader until the entire magnetic sheet is attached to the heated bed.
 If you go slow and are careful you shouldn't have any air bubbles trapped under the sheet.

         ![](img/18-AttachHBMagSurface3.JPG)\
         *fig 18.14*